| |

 Looking down into a glass jar filled with ranch dressing.

-• Whole 30 Mayonnaise is not as thick as regular {Best Foods} mayonnaise, so this dressing is a bit more on the thin side.
-I still use it to “dip” my chicken into, but your kids might make a bigger mess when dunking.
+• Whole30 Mayonnaise is not as thick as regular (Best Foods) mayonnaise, so this dressing is a bit more on the thin side.
+I still use it to “dip” my chicken tenders into, but your kids might make a bigger mess when dunking.

-• This dressing is good for a week, if it lasts that long.
+• Store dressing in the refrigerator, in an airtight container for up to one week.
 Vinegar kills bacteria, which is why ketchup lasts so long.
 It’s the breaking down of the green onions and parsley that matter, so use the freshest ingredients that you can.

-Now you are ready to make lots of healthy green salads, right? 😉 This Clean Cobb Salad is Whole 30 compliant if you leave off the Roquefort cheese, and use Whole 30 bacon.
+Now you are ready to make lots of healthy green salads, right? 😉 This Clean Cobb Salad is Whole30 compliant if you leave off the Roquefort cheese, and use Whole30 approved bacon.

 Enjoy!!

-This is the best Whole 30 Ranch Dressing ever!
-Fresh and delicious flavor, and only takes minutes to make…and the kids love it!
+This easy homemade Whole30 Ranch Dressing is the best ever!
+It has fresh and delicious flavor and only takes a few minutes to make!

 Print Rate